tcatm/l3roamd/README.md

 ```
 MAC is the mac-address of the client

 #addr is the amount of client-6ipv6-addresses in the packet.
-There is a compile-time flag having a default of 32
+There is a compile-time flag having a default of 32.

 addr1-addr# are 1-n ipv6 addresses.

 plat is the plat-prefix used by this client.

-lease is the remaining lease time of the clients ipv4 address in seconds
+lease is the remaining lease time of the clients ipv4 address in seconds.

+---

+## Improvements welcome!

+If you can improve this specifications (typos, better wording, restructering, ...) or even new important aspects, feel free to open
+a pull request.
+Please prefix your commits with "README: $my message" and try to summarize the changes in the commit
+message even if the commit message turns out to be longer than the change.
+Say, if you change a singel word, write a message like

+    README: corrected singel to single

+    This corrects a typo in the "Improvements welcome!" section.

+This approach makes reviewing and reasoning about changes a lot easier.